This section is a work in progress.

 To understand the practice of abandoning the Five Hindrances, it's useful to see the hindrances as karma.

-With the development of the Eight-Fold Path, specifically the Right Intention for liberation, this scattering of mind energy and the dependence on external objects for happiness is greatly reduced, resulting in a more collected and settled mind, which should now solely be intent on liberation.
+With the development of the Eight-Fold Path, specifically Right Intention, this scattering of mind energy based on the desire to gain happiness from the external world is greatly reduced, resulting in a more collected and settled mind, which is now solely intent on liberation.

-However, even at this stage of the Gradual Training, having subdued greed and aversion for the external world, restlessness remains, as a constant stream of ingrained karmic mental energy still seeking an outlet, as desire for existence and clinging to the Five Aggregates.
+However, even at this stage of the Gradual Training, having subdued greed and aversion to the external world, restlessness remains, as a constant stream of ingrained karmic mental energy still seeking an outlet, as desire for existence and desire for experiencing the Five Aggregates.
 This unsettled mental energy is what the Tathagata refers to as "five impurities of the mind, which when present in the mind, make it neither pliable, workable, nor radiant, and it does not properly attain concentration for the destruction of the taints"

 Five Hindrances What are the Hindrances